Iceland–Palestine relations: Recognition

-On 29 November 2011, the parliament of Iceland passed a resolution that authorized the government to officially recognize the state of Palestine within the 1967 borders.
-The resolution was passed without opposing votes, although several opposition MPs abstained. Össur Skarphéðinsson, Minister for Foreign Affairs of Iceland, formally declared Iceland's recognition of the state of Palestine on December 15, 2011.
+On 29 November 2011, the parliament of Iceland passed a resolution that authorized the government to officially recognize the state of Palestine within the 1967 borders, with 38 members of the 63-seat parliament voting in favor. Össur Skarphéðinsson, Minister for Foreign Affairs of Iceland, formally declared Iceland's recognition of the state of Palestine on December 15, 2011.
 Riyad Al-Maliki, the Foreign Minister of Palestine, visited Iceland to receive the diplomatic note in person and noted on that occasion that Iceland's recognition was important as Palestine was now recognized for the first time by a Western and northern European country.

 On May 19, 2019, the Icelandic band Hatari endorsed the Palestinian cause during the final of the Eurovision Song Contest held in Tel Aviv, Israel.

-Reykjavík City Council attempt to Boycott Israeli goods
+Reykjavík City Council attempt to boycott Israeli goods

 On 15 September 2015, Reykjavík City Council voted to boycott Israeli goods in municipal purchasing, in response to a motion tabled by Björk Vilhelmsdóttir.
 At the time of the vote, it was not yet clear whether the policy could successfully be implemented in terms of Icelandic law.
-The move provoked swift and at times vitriolic criticism from supporters of Israel's handling of the Palestinian question, and on September 23 an extraordinary Reykjavík City Council meeting was called to withdraw the proposal.
+The move provoked swift and at times vitriolic criticism from supporters of Israel's handling of the Palestinian question, and on 23 September an extraordinary Reykjavík City Council meeting was called to withdraw the proposal.
 The withdrawal was approved unanimously at the Mayor's request.
 The government of Iceland had immediately distanced itself from the motion, and Prime Minister Sigmundur Davíð Gunnlaugsson called it "ridiculous".

-Icelandic legal experts clarified that such a boycott is illegal both in terms of Icelandic law and international regulations.
+Gaza War

+As a response to the Gaza War, Icelandic Foreign Minister Þórdís Kolbrún R. Gylfadóttir condemned the attack and said that Israel has the right to defend itself.
+The Althing agreed that an emergency humanitarian ceasefire in the Gaza Strip should be implemented to ensure the safety of people, including Palestinians and Israelis.
+It called for the observance of international law for humanitarian grounds, for the protection of civilian infrastructure, and for the condemnation of any acts of violence against civilians.

+On 27 October 2023, Iceland abstained from voting for a United Nations General Assembly resolution calling for a humanitarian truce in Gaza since the decision goes against both Prime Minister Katrín Jakobsdóttir's party's policy and Iceland's foreign policy toward Palestine.
+According to Prime Minister Katrín Jakobsdóttir, she was not consulted during the decision-making process.
+On 12 December 2023, Iceland decided to co-sponsor and hence vote in favor of Egypt's resolution.